Guide Drink

 Read more

 Best of all, Ramen Goku lets you BYO wine.
-We recommend getting a white wine with a little sweetness (to cut through the rich ramen broth) from the nearby Camperdown Cellars.
+We recommend picking a crisp white wine to cut through the rich ramen broth from the nearby Camperdown Cellars.

 Images: Trent van der Jagt